 We understand the struggles that novices go through while optimising the structure of their online Shopify store.
-So, those looking for ways to optimise the structure of their online Shopify store, we’ve got your back.
+So, we’ve got your back for those looking for ways to optimise the structure of their online Shopify store.

-Instead of complicating things and messing them up, it’s best to keep things simple.
+To avoid complicating things and messing them up, it’s best to keep things simple and perhaps start a Shopify blog.
 Avoid having too many “collections” in your Shopify store.
-For those who aren’t aware, let us tell you that product categories are known as collections in Shopify.
-Also, complex hierarchies in an online store is a big no-no!
+For those who aren’t aware, let us tell you that product category pages are known as collections in Shopify.
+Also, complex hierarchies in an online store are a big no-no!
 Hence, it’s better to avoid them.

 Also, here’s a pro tip — add a global search box at the top of your website, preferably on every page.
 Although search crawlers won’t benefit much from this, your visitors will appreciate this small addition.

-B) Optimise Page Load Speed Of Your Online Site
+B) Optimise the Page Load Speed Of Your Online Site

 We live in an era where we’re always on the go!
 Whether desktop or mobile, the page load speed of your website is one of the most important Google ranking factors.
-Your potential customers will leave your site frustrated if a website page loads slowly.
+Potential customers will leave your site frustrated if a page loads slowly.
 Of course, you wouldn’t want that to happen.

-Increasing bounce rates is simply unaffordable for any business owner, and you can prevent that from happening by optimising the site speed of your website.
-Here’s what you can do to optimise your page load times:
+Increasing bounce rates is simply unaffordable for any business owner, and you can prevent that from happening by optimising your website’s site speed.
+Here’s what you can do to optimise your load times:

 i) Image Optimisation

-We’ve already discussed alt text and descriptive naming of images, but did you know that keeping the image size small is recommended for improving the SEO of your site?
+We’ve already discussed title text and descriptive naming of images, but did you know that keeping the image size small is recommended for improving the SEO of your site?

 If not, then let us tell you the reason behind it.
 When images are too large, they affect the page load speed, affecting the search engine rankings.
 And we are sure you wouldn’t want that to happen.
 Hence, double-check the size of the images.

 To ensure that your Shopify site loads at optimum speed, you must take care of two things.
 First off, you will have to compress images.
-With plenty of image compression apps, you can easily use any of them to compress the size of the pictures that are to be uploaded on your website.
+With plenty of image compression apps, you can easily use any of them to compress the size of the pictures to be uploaded to your website.
 The good thing is that these apps compress images while maintaining their quality.

 Thanks to lazy loading, the page loads faster, and every image on the page is loaded but with a twist.
 Initially, the images appear to be blurry.
 But, as the user scrolls down, the images change from low to high quality.

-Hence, including lazy load to your Shopify store is a wise decision.
+Hence, including a lazy load on your Shopify store is wise.
 Instead of leaving the site because images take longer to load, your customers will enjoy seeing them change from blurry to crisp.
-That said, we strongly recommend all Shopify store users to use lazy load to improve the page speed.
+That said, we strongly recommend all Shopify store users use lazy load to improve the page speed.

 ii) Choose The Right Shopify Theme